UK's Johnson cites 'a dangerous moment' in Ukraine crisis

 Truss reaffirmed a call for Moscow to pull back its troops, while Lavrov rejected the demand as inappropriate and pointed to British and NATO military buildups in Eastern Europe.

-At a frosty briefing afterward, Lavrov said he was disappointed with the meeting that he described as a “conversation between deaf and dumb.”
+At a frosty briefing afterward, Lavrov said he was disappointed with the meeting, which he described as a “conversation between deaf and dumb.”
 He said Truss ignored Russian arguments, reflecting what he described as an “egoistic” stand.

 He mocked claims that Russia was waiting for the ground to freeze to send tanks into Ukraine, saying the British side was as unreceptive to Moscow’s arguments as the frozen soil.